open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:
  * Server/API - Delta lists.
 When the online list is changed, only the changed connections are broadcast.
 This should reduce bandwidth and improve scalability.
+ * Server/API - Initial authentication and application setup now handled by a separate socket.io message type called 'easyrtcAuth'.
+This allows us to easily ignore other messages until a client has authenticated.
  * Server - No longer includes modules for express, socket.io.
 These must now be included in your server app.
 (See our server examples)
  * Server - No longer uses the winston module for logging.
 The default listener logs to the console.
 This can be easily overruled by setting your own `log` listener.
+ * Server - Better incoming message validation.
+Now it's handled once right after the message is received.
  * Documentation - While the EasyRTC logo remains, when in text form, EasyRTC will have a capitol "E", which should make writing about it in sentences easier.

 Fixes: